-Your safety and the safety of our team members are important to RCN.
+Your safety and the safety of our team members are important to Grande.
 Please follow any travel and weather advisories.
 Visit this page for ongoing news and updates.

 Please be aware of your surroundings and do not touch any down lines and wires.

 DO YOU NEED TO CONTACT US?

 You do not have electrical power at your home.

 NO - your home TV, High Speed Internet and Voice services depend on electrical power.